 Music Minor

-The music department offers a general music minor.
-An audition is not required to declare a music minor.
-However, music scholarships are available for a music minor and would then require an audition.
+The Music Department offers a general music minor.
+An audition is not required to declare a music minor; however, music scholarships are available for a music minor, in which case an audition would be required.

 Music Technology Minor